The Drey is an art lab grounded in Berlin DE and Toronto CA with intermediate international satellite projects running concurrently.

 DEN OF DAGGERS

-Our second huiskammer exhibition at The Drey Toronto features the constructively heavy works of artists Romas Astrauskas, Michael Stecky and Simon Petepiece.
+While our Toronto storefront gallery gets finalized, The Drey is hosting its second huiskammer exhibition featuring the constructively heavy works of artists Romas Astrauskas, Michael Stecky and Simon Petepiece.

 "Found objects, chance creations, ready-mades ( mass-produced items promoted into art objects ) abolish the separation between art and life.
 The commonplace is miraculous if rightly seen" Charles Simic